2cookie/2cookie/README.md

 im a Ui designer UX designer web developer and aspireing security researcher!

+i also really like messing with cellular radio tho i dont have much radio hardware its so cool :p

 Pc specs cause i like flexing :3

 cpu: intel core i9